Tweening in Animation: An In-Depth Complete Overview Guide

 Types of Tweening

 Tweening, or “in-betweening,” is a fundamental technique in animation that helps create smooth transitions between keyframes.
 By filling in the frames between two key positions, tweening ensures that motion appears fluid and natural.
 There are several types of tweening, each offering unique effects and applications.
-Here’s a comprehensive look at the main types:
+Here’s a complete look at the main types:

 1. Linear Tweening